About This Behavioral Economics Presentation

 Nudging can be applied in business strategies by subtly altering the environment to encourage better decision-making among consumers.
 For example, changing default options in a product offering can lead to increased sales without restricting choices.

-Create Your Behavioral Economics Presentation
+Ready to Create Your Behavioral Economics Presentation?